Skip to main content

 Prepare for success

-Start training early and build fitness progressively through aerobic exercises like running, cycling, hill-walking, or gym workouts.
-Gradual progression minimises injury risk while maximising improvement.
+Start training early and build your fitness progressively through aerobic exercises like running, cycling, hill-walking, or gym workouts.
+Gradual progression minimises injury risk and maximises improvement.

 Always warm up properly and consult your doctor if you have health concerns before beginning any training regime.
-Remember to start at lower intensity and duration, allowing your body to adapt to new demands.
+Begin with lower intensity and duration to allow your body to adapt to new demands.

 Your fitness preparation demonstrates your commitment to the demanding but rewarding career ahead with the Ministry of Defence Police.